xiaohan2012/daily-reading/week-plans/oct-16.md

   - what is a good k-truss community for citation network?

 # Wednesday

-- problem: how to assign edges to partitions so that task can be done efficiently
-  - actually, there is no choice in assign to which partition. each task/edge can be assigned to only certain partition(s) (one or two)
-  - so the scheduling policy can be: assign edge/task to corresponding partition whenever it's idle

-- insertion in batches (distributed setting): group the edges such that the lower end point are in the same core
-  - constraint: each touched lower end point has exactly one adjacent edge being inserted (this makes sure the core change is at most 1)
-  - this generalizes the case of star network, edges within the same core
-  - benefits:
-    1. low communication cost in sending edges and updating cores (because they are in batches)
-    2. low core computation cost (shown in the `(n-1)`-clique example)

 - cases where core change > 1
   - if for `u`,  multiple `(u, v)` are inserted and `v \afer u`, then `\Delta core(u)` can be larger than 1